udityalaad/Explore_SymEx/README.md

     ##### Conclusion
     * As we observed through our analysis, we can adopt different techniques of symbolic execution and also in different configurations to tackle the problems associated with Static or Classical symbolic execution, most particular being ’path explosion’ and ’complex operations’.

-    * The symbolic execution techniques have been listed in Fig-6 in decreasing order of their association with symbolic activity.
+    * The symbolic execution techniques have been listed in the above figure in decreasing order of their association with symbolic activity.
 And hence we observe a lower time, required for symbolic processing, while the no. of feasible paths also decrease; from SSE to DSE to SeSE-1 to SeSE-2.

     * While SeSE may be the fastest techniques of the lot, they are not always practical in real-life.
 DSE is the most widely used technique, as it helps reduce path explosion and saves computing resources utilized by the solver; while also maintaining a relatively higher level of symbolic association.